-The two elements that lead to reader engagement, that fantastic social media sharing, and the “gotta have it now” impulse are meaning and fascination.
+The two elements that lead to reader engagement, social media sharing, and the “gotta have it now” impulse are meaning and fascination.
 But you knew that from the subhead.

 Let’s unpack each a bit.

-Meaning: This is the informational aspect of your content that your regular readers, listeners, or viewers look to you for.
-This is also a topic that matters to the prospective audience you’re trying to reach though social media sharing.
+Meaning: This is the informational aspect of your content that your regular readers, listeners, or viewers expect from you.
+This is also a topic that matters to the prospective audience you’re trying to reach through social media sharing.

 Another way to think of this important aspect of your content is relevance.
 Content must be highly relevant to your existing and prospective audience, but I prefer meaning, as it implies an extra level of value that makes people treasure you.